sarthak-rajimwale/McDonalds-Menu-Nutritional-Analysis/README.md

 3. **Data Visualization**:
    - **PowerPoint**: Used to create visually appealing slides that summarized the key findings.
 Charts, graphs, and tables were employed to highlight important trends and correlations in a user-friendly format.

-#### Data Sources
-The data for this project was sourced from Kaggle, a reputable platform for data science and machine learning datasets.
-This dataset provided detailed nutritional information about McDonald's menu items, forming the basis for the analysis.

 #### Project Structure
 The project is structured into several key components: